-- Diet drinks can make you fat: Epidemiologists at the University of Texas Health Science Center at San Antonio found a 70 percent greater increase in waist circumference among people who drank diet soda compared to those who didn’t.
-Those who reported drinking 2 or more diet sodas daily had increases in waist circumference that were 500 times greater than those who didn’t drink diet soda.
+- Effect on weight: Epidemiologists at the University of Texas Health Science Center at San Antonio found a 70 percent greater increase in waist circumference among people who drank diet soda compared to those who didn’t.

-- Link to diabetes: In a U.S. study, consuming diet drinks daily was linked to a 36 percent greater risk for metabolic syndrome and a 67 percent increased risk of type 2 diabetes compared to the participants who didn’t drink diet soda.
-In addition, a study from Israel showed that artificial sweeteners altered the population of bacteria (the microbiome) in the digestive tract of mice in a way that caused blood glucose levels to rise higher than expected and to fall more slowly than they otherwise would.
-This is the first step toward metabolic syndrome and type 2 diabetes.
-Data from a human trial exploring the link between nutrition and the microbiome revealed a “significant association” between consumption of artificial sweeteners, configurations of gut bacteria, and the propensity for glucose intolerance.
+- Diabetes: In a U.S. study, consuming diet drinks daily was linked to a 36 percent greater risk for metabolic syndrome and a 67 percent increased risk of type 2 diabetes.
+Also, research from Israel revealed a “significant association” between consumption of artificial sweeteners, configurations of gut bacteria, and the propensity for glucose intolerance, which often precedes diabetes.

-- Heart attack and stroke risk: A study from Columbia University and the University of Miami found a 43 percent increased risk of heart attack and strokeamong individuals who drank a daily diet soda habit compared to participants who didn’t consume diet sodas or drank them infrequently (between one a month and 6 a week) and those who drank regular sodas.
+- Heart attack and stroke risk: A study from Columbia University and the University of Miami found a 43 percent increased risk of heart attack and stroke among individuals who drank a daily diet soda compared to those who didn’t consume diet sodas daily or drank regular sodas.

-- Kidney trouble: Research at Harvard has suggested that drinking 2 or more diet sodas daily is associated with a decline in a measure of kidney function in women.
+- Kidney trouble: A Harvard study suggested that drinking 2 or more diet sodas daily is associated with a decline in kidney function in women.

 - Premature birth: Danish researchers have reported that the risk of giving birth prematurely increased by 38 percent among women who drank diet soda daily and by 78 percent among those who drank 4 or more diet sodas per day.

-Since artificially sweetened food and drinks haven’t made a dent in our national obesity epidemic and seem to be doing more harm than good, I believe you’re better off avoiding them.
+Since artificially sweetened foods and drinks haven’t made a dent in our national obesity epidemic and seem to be doing more harm than good, I believe you’re better off avoiding them.